ksindi/managers-playbook/README.md

     1. "Tell me of a time where you helped someone in your team grow."
 1. **Deep diver**.
 Digs a level deeper to understand what's happening under the hood.
     1. "Tell me about a time you were trying to understand a problem on your team and you had to go down several layers to figure it out."
+    1. If you had two weeks, heads down, to learn something new, what's at the top of your list?
 1. **Simplifier**.
 Simplifies problems instead of just hacks at things and adds tech debt.
 Does the person have a build vs. buy mentality.
     1. "Tell me a about a complex problem that you solved with a simple solution."
 1. **Missionary**.
 Interested in company's mission or technology.